Bishop Auckland: Industrial Revolution

-By 1801, the town had a population of 1861.
+By 1801, the town had a population of 1,861.
 At the end of the eighteenth century the town had no notable roads other than the Roman road, and little trade beyond weaving.
 Although, coal mining had existed on a small-scale as early as 1183 when it is mentioned in the Boldon Book, it was limited by the lack of an easy way to transport coal away from the area.
 All this changed with the arrival of railways in the early nineteenth century, which allowed large scale coal mining.
 The railways allowed coal to be mined, and then transported to the coast before being put onto ships to London and even abroad.

 Around the same time, the bishop, Shute Barrington was a keen proponent of the use of education to improve the social and moral circumstances of the lower social classes.
 He used £70,000 received from lead mining royalties in Weardale to fund the establishment of a number of schools in the area.
 One of these schools was the Bishop Barrington School (now Bishop Barrington Academy), one of the town's three comprehensive schools today.
 The Bishop Barrington School opened on 26 May 1810, the Bishop's own birthday.
 The school even allowed girls to attend until the age of 11 years.
 Barrington's support of education for the poor was not without controversy.
 Some suggested education of the poor would lead people to question their position in society, others even blamed it for the French Revolution.

 Barrington's successor, William van Mildert was involved in the creation of Durham University.
 Durham Castle was donated to the new university and Auckland Castle, usually the preferred residence by successive Bishops, became the Bishop of Durham's official residence in 1832.
-However, the influence of the Prince Bishops of Durham was on the wane and there was pressure for reform.
-Van Mildert would be the last Prince Bishop.
+However, the influence of the bishops of Durham was on the wane and there was pressure for reform.
+Van Mildert would be the last ruler of the county palatine.
 Shortly after his death, in 1836, the position was stripped of its ancient powers and wealth.

-By 1851 the population of the town had more than doubled to 5,112, with a great proportion of them working in ironworks and collieries.
+The population at the time of the 1841 census was 3,776 inhabitants.
+By 1851 the population of the town had increased to 5,112, with a great proportion of them working in ironworks and collieries.
 By 1891, the population had doubled again.
 In the second half of the nineteenth century there were typically around 60 collieries in the area open at any one time.
 By the turn of the twentieth century 16,000 people were employed in the mining industry in the area.

 The town also became an important centre for rail, with large amounts of minerals such as coal, limestone and ironstone mined in the surrounding area passing through the town on the way to the coast.
 In the neighbouring town of Shildon large numbers were employed in the railways, where a railway engine works was established.